-Category Option Debug, result, and feedback output can be associated to a debugging key with the optional argument ~dkey which takes an argument of abstract type category.
+Category Option Debug, result, and feedback output can be associated to a debugging key with the optional argument ~dkey which takes an argument of type category, which is a private alias for string.
 Each category must be registered through the register_category function.
 You can define subcategories by putting colons in the registered name.
 For instance a:b:c defines a subcategory c of a:b, itself a subcategory of a.
 User can then choose to output debugging messages belonging to a given category (and its subcategories) with the -plugin-msg-key < category> option.